Gui921/ASReview-Optuna-Optimization/README.md

 # ASReview Hyper-Hyper
+**ASReview Hyper-Hyper** is a repository designed to optimize machine learning models within the ASReview ecosystem using the Optuna framework.
 ## Why Optuna?
 Initially, Hyperopt was used for optimization, but after some investigation, Optuna was selected as a better-suited framework.
 Optuna outperforms Hyperopt in several areas, including ease of use, built-in pruning, visualization capabilities, and faster convergence.